FACN4/StudentProject-WeCook/README.md

 ![](https://i.imgur.com/mxmc1sg.png)

-We used Dribbble and secondary research to identfy a number of designs that inspired us.
+We used Dribbble and secondary research to identify a number of designs that inspired us.
 The clear consensus was that the team wanted:

-- **A clean interface** - easy to use, well structued and also gives the user a sense of 'cleanliness'.
+- **A clean interface** - easy to use, well structured and also gives the user a sense of 'cleanliness'.

 - **Images at the heart of the design** - pictures of the meal and the cooks should be central to the design to create trust and a better UX.